Steven Brian Joffe

-- ESG (Engineering Solutions Group) – distributor of engineering products (bearings, belts, tools, electric motors, hydraulics), technical services and solutions.
+- ESG (Engineering Solutions Group) is a distributor of engineering products (bearings, belts, tools, electric motors, hydraulics), technical services and solutions.

-- CEG (Capital Equipment Group) – distributor of agricultural machinery, construction and earthmoving machinery, forklifts and related parts, including Kian Ann Engineering, which is based in Singapore.
+- CEG (Capital Equipment Group) is distributor of agricultural machinery, construction and earthmoving machinery, forklifts and related parts.

 CHANGES TO THE BOARD AND BOARD COMMITTEES

-In light of the tax settlement and the resultant higher gearing in the group, the board has resolved not to declare a final dividend.
-It is anticipated that the normal dividend policy (of a total dividend cover ratio of 3.5 times at interim results adjusted to 2.75 times at year-end) will be resumed once cash flows and gearing permit.
+The Board has resolved not to declare further dividends until gearing levels improve.
+The normal dividend policy (of a total dividend cover ratio of 3.5 times at interim results adjusted to 2.75 times at year-end) will then resume.